PRBergerIII/entJavaIndyProject/TimeLog.md

 sure about is the project plan.
 I have a vague framework set up for now, but without really knowing what some of the future concepts entail, it is hard to make any detailed plans that far out.
 My goal is to update the plan weekly to
 a) account for new concepts and technologies, and b) adjust as needed as I build out the project.

+### <a id="013"></a>2022.02.24 - Week 4
+- Readings

+#### Day's Reflection:
+I was already playing catch-up, and the last 7 days put me even further behind, but I am at least back at it.
+This weekend is going to be a marathon.